Signed in as:

 After the rose was delivered to my sister, I began to think about what I truly accomplished.
 The artwork I created served a bigger purpose than just a pretty painting or an emotional connection.
 It was connecting part of a loved one, a cherished piece of art that would be invaluable to a hurting family.
 My brother-in-law was gone, and I took a piece of who he was and made him beautiful again.
 I had a sense of fulfillment, as if my creative gift finally meant something.
 The Lord had led me to something beyond myself or my work to serve a much bigger, more important purpose.

 I began to toy with the idea of creating pieces for other people.
-But there was something that held me back; I didn’t want to have the ashes of another person in my hands.
-I wanted to avoid going through the anguish that I felt with the rose.
+But there was something that held me back; I wanted to avoid going through the anguish that I felt with the rose.
 But how?
 At the time, I was working part time as a personal trainer, a result of reducing my hours for other creative endeavors.
 So, I had the time to start a new venture, and had already planned to kick my artwork and skills into high gear.
 But I wasn’t sure how to begin.

 One of my clients owned his own successful marketing company.
 I mentioned my idea to him and briefly told him my story and dilemma of being able to do it for others.
 He gave me ideas and guidance, and soon after that conversation, I found myself knee-deep in product testing, research, and development.
 My husband and daughter were fully supportive, but they both had full-time jobs and would not be able to offer much time.
 Their encouragement was nice, but I would have to start this myself.